-Anodizing is an electrochemical coating process that creates a thin aluminum oxide film on the surface of aluminum substrates.
-The resulting anodized film is electrically non-conductive, protects the aluminum against corrosion and is resistant to wear.
+Aluminum anodizing is an electrochemical process that increases the thickness of the natural oxide layer on the surface of aluminum parts.
+This process involves immersing the aluminum part in an electrolytic solution and passing an electrical current through it.
+The resulting anodized film is electrically non-conductive, protects the aluminum against corrosion, and is resistant to wear.

-Sulfuric Acid Anodizing is the most widely used solution to produce anodized coating.
+Sulfuric Acid Anodizing is the most widely used solution to produce an anodized coating.
 Coatings of moderate thickness 1.8 μm to 25 μm (0.00007″ to 0.001″) are known as Type II in North America, as named by MIL-A-8625, while coatings thicker than 25 μm (0.001″) are known as Type III, hardcoat, hard anodizing, or engineered anodizing.
 Very thin coatings similar to those produced by chromic anodizing are known as Type IIB.
-Thick coatings require more process control, and are produced in a refrigerated tank near the freezing point of water with higher voltages than the thinner coatings.
+Thick coatings require more process control and are produced in a refrigerated tank near the freezing point of water with higher voltages than the thinner coatings.
 Hard anodizing can be made between 13 and 150 μm (0.0005″ to 0.006″) thick.
-Anodizing thickness increases wear resistance, corrosion resistance, ability to retain lubricants and PTFE coatings, and electrical and thermal insulation.
+Anodizing thickness increases wear resistance, corrosion resistance, the ability to retain lubricants and PTFE coatings, and electrical and thermal insulation.
 Standards for thin (Soft/Standard) sulfuric anodizing are given by MIL-A-8625 Types II and IIB, AMS 2471 (undyed), and AMS 2472 (dyed).
-Standards for thick sulfuric anodizing are given by MIL-A-8625 Type III, AMS 2469, BS 5599, BS EN 2536 and the obsolete AMS 2468.
+Standards for thick sulfuric anodizing are given by MIL-A-8625 Type III, AMS 2469, BS 5599, BS EN 2536, and the obsolete AMS 2468.

-To learn more about our anodize services contact sales at (602) 288‐6190 or visit our operation located at: 1101 W Hilton Ave Phoenix, AZ 85007
+To learn more about our anodize services contact sales at (602) 288‐6190 or visit our operation located at 1101 W Hilton Ave Phoenix, Arizona 85007.